Universal Credit Advice for Council Tenants

 You will also need to verify your rent costs.
 For help with this please visit your local CIS office or use the contact details on this page.
 For more information on what you will need before you apply, please see the Citizen's Advice Bureau's page.

 Universal Credit will be paid monthly into your bank account.
 This means you'll have to start managing your money across the whole month.
-You will find it useful to set up Direct Debits and standing orders for bills like your rent and utilities.
+You will find it useful to set up Direct Debits and standing orders for bills, like your rent and utilities.
 In some cases, you can request an Alternative Payment Arrangement.
 You can request that your Housing Element of Universal Credit is paid directly to West Lothian Council as your landlord.

 Your housing costs will be included in your monthly Universal Credit payment.
 It will be your responsibility to pay the full amount to your landlord directly every month.
 For more information, please see the government's Housing Costs and Universal Credit page.